Dev-Gyinae/contacts_app/README.md

 Bootstrap
 Acknowledgments
 This application was developed as a learning project and was inspired by various React tutorials and examples available online.

+made some recent adjustments to the json files by dependabot to fix dependancy issues